nodejs/node/doc/api/async_hooks.md

 * Returns: {any}

-Returns the value of the `AsyncLocal` in current execution context, or `undefined` if the value is not set or the `AsyncLocal` was removed.
+Returns the value of the `AsyncLocal` in current execution context, or `undefined` if the value is not set or the `AsyncLocal` was destroyed.

 ### `asyncLocal.set(value)`